facontidavide/plotjuggler-release/README.md

 # Note for ROS users

 If you use CATKIN to build this project, the ROS related plugins will be automatically included into the compilation.

-You will also need to download and build this package: https://github.com/facontidavide/ros_type_introspection
+Both the executable and the plugins will be created in __devel/lib/plotjuggler__ (the address relative to the catkin workspace).

+To run the application, use the command:

+    rosrun plotjuggler PlotJuggler

+Alternatively, just execute the binary __PlotJuggler__.

+A mandatory dependency is the package: https://github.com/facontidavide/ros_type_introspection

 __IMPORTANT__: there is a critical bug in version 0.3.x of ros_type_introspection.
-Use version 0.4.X or later.
+Use version 0.4.3 or later.

 __At the time of writing, you must compile ros_type_introspection from source (master branch).__